nikhilmitrax/cargo-notify/README.md

 Any contributions are welcome, but here are a few ideas I hope someone would explore.

-- Remove vendorized `cargo_metadata` and use the crate directly: The last time I tried using it, there were some problems, and I decided to vendorize and modify it to get going, but maybe we should directly use the crate, and create issues in cargo_metadata's repo if it isn't usable as is.
+- ~~Remove vendorized `cargo_metadata` and use the crate directly: The last time I tried using it, there were some problems, and I decided to vendorize and modify it to get going, but maybe we should directly use the crate, and create issues in cargo_metadata's repo if it isn't usable as is.~~ Done! :tada:

 - Cross Platform Support: Currently tested and found working on MacOS, but the underlying notification crate [notify-rust](https://crates.io/crates/notify-rust) supports BSD and Linux as well, just that it's untested on Linux and BSD.